nyudlts/ultraviolet/docs/SETUP.md

     # install libxml2 and libxmlsec1
     brew install libxml2 libxmlsec1
     ```
-    > MacOS/homebrew issue: ultraviolet saml uses `_xmlSecSoap11Ns` from the `libxmlsec1` library.
-This library was removed from libxmlsec1 in version 1.3.0 that introduced an [bug](https://github.com/xmlsec/python-xmlsec/issues/254).
-You will need to downgrade libxmlsec1 to a previous tap 1.2.7 as described in the issue to complete your installation.
+    **IMPORTANT**: The latest `libxmlsec1` version 1.3.0 introduced a breaking bug.
+Follow [this work around](https://github.com/xmlsec/python-xmlsec/issues/254) to downgrade the package manually.

 ## Setup and Installation
 [back to top](#setup)